bmartin042503/avallama/README.md

 This application is **not signed nor notarized**.
 MacOS may prevent it from running by default.

-1. Download the latest zip file from the [releases](https://github.com/4foureyes/avallama/releases) (for Intel use *osx_x64*, for Apple Silicon use *osx_arm64*)
+1. Download the latest ZIP file from the [releases](https://github.com/4foureyes/avallama/releases) page. (for Intel use *osx_x64*, for Apple Silicon use *osx_arm64*)
-2. Double click on the ZIP file to extract it
+2. Double click on the ZIP file to extract it.
-3. Double click on Avallama to run it
+3. Double click on Avallama to run it.
-4. *(Optional) Move the Avallama.app file to the Applications folder using Finder*
+4. *(Optional) Move the Avallama.app file to the Applications folder using Finder*.

 ## License